elderberry-smells/GBS_snakemake_pipeline/workflow/resources/ReadMes/VCF_Analysis_Tools.md

 chr5H	2902	3432777	1.83	17.58	0.278
 chr6H	2459	2925840	1.87	18.91	0.274
 chr7H	3675	4427481	2.00	19.34	0.282
 chrUn	390	    473668	2.05	25.12	0.294
 ```

-## 2. Windowed Variance
+## **2. Windowed Variance**

-### Description
+### **Description**
 Analyze a VCF file (VCF format version 4.2) for # of SNPs across genome, in a windowed breakdown of each chromosome.
 The program will output a colored graph that will plot the number of SNPs per window across each chromosome.

-The VCF file needs to be uncompressed and have headers for this program to work!
+The VCF file can be uncompressed or compressed (gzip) and **MUST** have headers for this program to work!

 The headers contain the information about each chromosomes (names and lengths) required for the graphing and breakdown.

-### How to use the program
+### **How to use the program**
-Simply direct the program to a VCF file, give it an output option and the window size you would like to analyze.
-The output will be saved into the same directory as the VCF file.
+Simply direct the program to a VCF file and the window size you would like to analyze.
+Window is just a number of positions along the genome to sum the # of SNPs in.

+The output will be saved into the same directory as the VCF file, and be named vcf_name.coverage.png

 example:
 ```